GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 Make sure you:

 * Evaluate the value of your installed use case for your users.
-Consider selective targeting to only present this promotion for users that are likely to benefit from it.
+Consider selective targeting to only present your promotion for users that are likely to benefit from it.
 * Use precious header space efficiently.
 Consider what else would be helpful to offer your user in the header, and weigh the priority of the install